Date Thesis Awarded

 Students with high-functioning autism in the general education setting may receive support in their academic development, though assistance in their social-emotional development and creation of relationships is little-to-nonexistent.
 In a population where social and communicative functioning is a primary deficit for labeling, it is critical that research develops evidence-based practices to support social growth.
 Peer-mediated interventions are a recognized practice in supporting students with severe disabilities and autism, particularly in their early elementary years and in high school (Bambara et al., 2016; Goldstein et al., 1991).
 The present study strove to find a connection between the utilization of peer-mediated interventions and the increase in social interactions while maintaining high levels of academic engagement for students with high-functioning autism in middle school general education classrooms.
 Three students with high-functioning autism were followed throughout the course of a one-semester intervention, and data were collected through use of a paper-and-pencil graphic organizer in parallel with a 15-second interval timing application.
 Following the course of intervention, researchers determined a strong link between peer-mediated intervention and increases in social interaction with continued high academic engagement, as demonstrated through use of visual analysis along with inferential statistics.
 Peer-mediated interventions may therefore be recognized and further researched as an evidence-based practice for students with less severe disabilities at the middle school level.

 Keywords: autism, high-functioning autism, peer-mediated interventions, peer support arrangements, social supports, evidence-based practice, middle school, education, intervention, adolescence

 Birchfield, Katelyn, "Peer-Mediated Interventions for Middle School Students with High-Functioning Autism" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1290.